Scope of the Workshop

 - Investigate and quantify transport fairness

-- Explore new forms of impact communication and visualisation (e.g., mobility carbon budgets)
+- Explore the impact of new forms of information (e.g., mobility carbon budgets, transport options)

-- Investigate how to substitute personal motorised trips in regions lacking supply with (some) basic functionalities
+- Investigate how to substitute personal motorized trips in areas lacking supply with (some) basic functionalities

-- Elicit decisive parameters for route choice and choice of transportation mode to nudge travellers to a more sustainable mode
+- Elicit decisive parameters for route or mode choice to nudge travelers to a more sustainable behavior

-- Support sharing principles (e. g., car sharing, ride sharing) and its integration with mass transportation
+- Assess sharing principles (e. g., car sharing, ride sharing) and its integration with mass transportation for their system-wide impact

-- Manage distribution of traffic in favour of active mobility or shared mobility at the expense of individual motorized traffic
+- Manage distribution of traffic in favor of active mobility or shared mobility at the expense of individual motorized traffic

 - Explore alternative concepts for urban logistics